xrrocha/spellbound/README.md

 Spelling suggestion is a familiar, well-understood domain (though industrial-strength implementations can prove quite nuanced).
-By embracing ease of implementation over optimal performance we allow Java developers to focus on the comparative JVM language implementations, unencumbered by needless complexity.
+By embracing ease of implementation over optimal performance we allow readers to focus on comparing the JVM languages and their implementations, unencumbered by needless complexity.

 Within these relaxed constraints, spelling suggestion provides an excellent subject to illustrate